jeaye/blog.jeaye.com/_drafts/2017-01-01-real-artists-ship.md

 #### Refactoring
 Real artists also seem to not have time to refactor old code.
-Write it once, get it done, and ship it, apparently.
-If you're one of those devs who goes back, after cranking out a new system, and removes duplication, improves API type safety, or adds more assertions and documention, you may not be a real artist.
+Write it once, get it done, and ship it.
+If you're one of those devs who goes back, after cranking out a new system, and removes duplication, improves API type safety, or adds more assertions and documentation, you may not be a real artist.
 Worse, you may never ship.

-Refactoring code should be though of as code hygiene.
+Refactoring code should be thought of as code hygiene.
 Just as most of us shower regularly, brush our teeth, and wipe after shitting, we need to clean up our code.
-The social norm, it seems, has us hiding from those who don't shower, but high-fiving those who skip on the refactoring, anointing them as real artists.
+The social norm, it seems, has us hiding from those who don't shower, but embracing those who skip on the refactoring, anointing them as real artists.

 #### Learning
+It also seems that real artists claim to know all that there is needed to know for shipping their products.
+However, there is always room for growth.
+We should always be striving to improve our craft.
+We should always be looking to modernize our practices.
+We can greatly benefit from reflecting on our flaws, or even having our code reviewed by the team.
+Yet these ideas are not of the real artist.

+The more one observes real artists, the more it becomes clear that they are entirely one dimensional.
+They're built to ship, regardless of parameters, and will sacrifice anything to do so.
+Technical debt will accrue without bound and, after years, the hope to gain a firm grasp of the product's stability and behavior will be immaterial.

 ### The damage